isontheline/pro.webssh.net/src/docs/support.md

 !!! abstract "All the help you need when you need it"
     <img src="https://avatars.githubusercontent.com/u/44212923?v=4" style="width: 100px; margin-bottom: 15px; float: left;" />

-    Whenever you need to make a [bug report](https://github.com/isontheline/pro.webssh.net/issues/new?assignees=&labels=&template=bug_report.md&title=), or want to share an [idea](https://github.com/isontheline/pro.webssh.net/discussions?discussions_q=category%3AIdeas) for a new feature, or just have a [question](https://github.com/isontheline/pro.webssh.net/discussions?discussions_q=category%3AQ%26A) about how to use WebSSH, I'm never very far :sunny:
+    Whenever you need to make a [bug report](https://github.com/isontheline/pro.webssh.net/issues/new?assignees=&labels=&template=bug_report.md&title=), or want to share an [idea](https://github.com/isontheline/pro.webssh.net/discussions?discussions_q=category%3AIdeas) for a new feature, or just have a [question](https://github.com/isontheline/pro.webssh.net/discussions?discussions_q=category%3AQ%26A) about how to use WebSSH, I'm never very far.

     You can contact me by [email](mailto:team@webssh.net) or by starting a [discussion](https://github.com/isontheline/pro.webssh.net/discussions).

-    Do you like my work?
-[Sponsors](https://github.com/sponsors/isontheline) and [Coffees](https://www.buymeacoffee.com/isontheline) are welcome :pray:
+    Have a nice day :sunny:

-!!! tip "Apple Watch :watch:"
+!!! tip "Want to support me further?"
-    I would like to make amazing stuff on the Apple Watch.
-[Any contribution is welcome](https://www.buymeacoffee.com/isontheline) in order to help me acquire a Watch :two_hearts:
+    If you like my work and want to support me further, you can become a [sponsor](https://github.com/sponsors/isontheline) or you can [Buy Me a Coffee](https://www.buymeacoffee.com/isontheline) :two_hearts:

 !!! bug "19 - Octopus :octopus:"
     If you encounter any catastrophic bug :bug:, it's time to submit a [bug report](https://github.com/isontheline/pro.webssh.net/issues/new?assignees=&labels=&template=bug_report.md&title=) for the upcoming milestone.